 Matthew however, as much as he loved the island, was still struggling with school.
-Little league was also a challenge for him and the more time that went by the fish out of water in him emerged.
+Little league was also a challenge for him and the more time that went by the "fish out of water "in him emerged.

-This wasn’t all bad.
+This wasn’t all necessarily bad.
 I had been a bit of the same when I was his age and that very unique view of things later fueled a very interesting adult life for me.
 He also had his cousins to play with and many times we spent hours in front of our big screen TV playing video games.

 However, as things got more tense financially, Jennifer and I had more trouble managing our emotions.
 I think I felt that the world was beginning to close in and felt powerless to do anything about it.
 Never a good place for me to be in.
 And Jennifer’s first focus was Matt, trying to help him feel better about himself.
-We did not seem adept at facing the financial challenges together.
+We did not seem very adept at facing the financial challenges together.

 One of the interesting history points about the Redtail Farm property was that it had been the site of a local Native American kitchen.
-As the story went the local natives used to go down to the cove below and bring up the famous Coupleville oysters and shuck them where our house was built.
+As the story went the local natives used to go down to the cove below and bring up the famous Coupleville oysters and shuck and cook them where our house was built.

-Matt had never been comfortable in his room.
+Matt had also never been comfortable in his room.
 This was not a new issue.
 In Laguna he would now and again want to sleep with us.
 He would wake us up to tell us so.
 His room in that house was downstairs from us and we wrote it off to bad bedroom placement.
 But in the Redtail house he was right down the hall from us.

 Sometimes we would catch him clutching his samurai sword as he tried to go to sleep.
 Jennifer and Matt had befriended some local tribal people, one medicine man in particular.
 We’d had other medicine carrier’s visit us and they too would sense some darkness in the house.
-I normally didn’t pay a lot of attention to ghost stories, but this was adding up, plus I had my own experiences.
+I normally didn’t pay a lot of attention to such ghost stories, but this was adding up, plus I had my own experiences.
 The house itself, as it turned out, had some troubled history of its own.
 The former owner’s wife had committed suicide in town after a painful relationship in our house.
-Jennifer and I certainly fought more in this house as well.
+Jennifer and I certainly fought more in that house as well.
 In addition to what was happening to us, something was stirring things up, not in a good way.

 The local medicine man visited and walked all around the property.
 He sat us down and explained the native story we already knew and added that this was their land.
 He was particularly concerned about the effect it was having on Matthew.
 Matt had a history of being recognized as unique by spiritual leaders and healers.
 This time the medicine man asked Matt to help him clear the house of these spirits.